Johan Rojas: Minor leagues (2018–2023)

-Philadelphia Phillies (2023–present)
+Major leagues (2023–present)

 On July 14, 2023, Rojas was promoted to the major leagues for the first time following an injury to Cristian Pache.
+On August 9, Rojas caught the final out of a no-hitter thrown by Michael Lorenzen, a 7–0 shutout of the Washington Nationals.
 On August 11, Rojas hit his first career home run against Jordan Luplow of the Minnesota Twins.
 On September 26, during extra innings, Rojas recorded his first career walk-off hit.
 The walk-off also secured the Phillies a spot in the MLB playoffs for the second straight season.
 He ended the 2023 season with a regular season record of .302/.342/.430 over 59 games, with 2 home runs, 23 RBI, and 14 stolen bases, and a postseason record of .093/.114/.163 over 13 games.
 Following the season, Rojas was named the winner of the organization's Paul Owens Award for position player for the 2023 season.

 Rojas was the Phillies' starting center fielder on Opening Day 2024 despite poor batting performance in the 2023 postseason and during 2024 spring training.
 When shortstop Trea Turner returned to the team from the injured list in mid-June, Rojas was optioned to Triple-A Lehigh Valley IronPigs both to make room for Turner on the roster and to allow Rojas time to improve on his offensive capabilities.
 He was recalled from Lehigh Valley on June 28 following injuries to Bryce Harper and Kyle Schwarber.

 In 2024 Rojas batted .243/.279/.322 in MLB.
 He was one of the fastest players in MLB, with a sprint speed of 30.1 fps, second only to Bobby Witt Jr. He stole 25 bases and was caught stealing 4 times, in 338 at-bats.

 Following the 2024 MLB season, Rojas played winter league baseball for the Gigantes del Cibao of the Dominican Professional Baseball League.
 During the playoffs, he played for Tigres del Licey.

+On March 16, 2026, Rojas was suspended for 80 regular season games and the 2026 postseason after testing positive for boldenone.
+On June 10, it was announced that Rojas had suffered a torn ulnar collateral ligament and would require season-ending elbow surgery.